Data Centers in Montpellier

 Natural Disaster Risk

 The overall risk profile for Montpellier is Low, with a score of 2.7 out of 10, as of September 2025.
-While the city is seismically stable, infrastructure planning focuses heavily on water management.
+While the city is seismically stable, infrastructure planning focuses on water management.

 - River Flood (7.5): This is the primary concern for the area, requiring facilities to be located outside traditional floodplains or built with elevated equipment rooms.